Notice of Annual General Meeting of Orexo

 Resolution regarding adoption of new long term incentive programme (item 20)

-LTIP 2016 is a three-year performance-based program similar to the program adopted on the annual general meeting 2015.
-Under LTIP 2016, the participants will be granted, free of charge, performance-based share awards (“Share Awards”) that provide entitlement to a maximum of 285,000 shares in Orexo, in accordance with the terms stipulated below.
+LTIP 2017 is a three-year performance-based program similar to the programs adopted on the annual general meetings 2015 and 2016.
+Under LTIP 2017, the participants will be granted, free of charge, performance-based share awards (“Share Awards”) that provide entitlement to a maximum of 330,000 shares in Orexo, in accordance with the terms stipulated below.

 Proposal to adopt a performance based long-term incentive program (item 20 (a))